lowarn-dsu/lowarn/core/README.md

-# lowarn-arbitrary
+# lowarn

-This package provides the types, functions, and plugins that can be used to make programs updatable with Lowarn.
-This package also provides code for using Lowarn's runtime system.
+This package provides types and functions that can be used to make programs updatable with Lowarn.